HowdyBalcones/practice_notes/000-all_notes/notes-practical_extendscript.md

       alert(input_tbl.rows[0].cells.length)
 ```
 We just need to loop through the data and set the contents of each cell in the target table.
 Each level is a "collection", or an AoO (array of objects)
+Targeting the specific cells of a table with XML is the next challenge:
+Sooo.
+The cell object does not support XML tagging.
+That sucks.
+There appears to be two different approaches we could take.
+    1. Script the tables into the story editor.
+    2. Forget having the bidirectional link, write a script that reads the tables and updates the xml accordingly.
+Personally, I think having the linking is too good to pass up.
+It is the bridge to a lot of automation that is desired.

 * __target a specific page__
 pages[] and pageItem